Commontime (album): Release

 In support of Commontime, Field Music undertook its first American tour since 2010.
 The U.S. portion of the tour was kept short at the request of the band, who found touring overseas difficult for because of their children.
 David said he had "never been a great tourer anyway (because) I find it quite difficult there being so many things I have no control over", and especially with regard to traveling to the U.S., he added: "I don't want to be away from my best little mate for 12 days".
 The tour ran from 25 February to 1 April, with 22 dates in total and eight in the U.S. It started with four weeks with shows in various UK locations only on Thursdays, Fridays, or Saturdays, which David called "a proper Dad's UK tour."
 The first tour stop was at The Cluny in Newcastle on 25 February, and the tour included subsequent stops in York, Cardiff, Nottingham, Leeds, Manchester, Glasgow, London, Southampton, and Brighton.
-The tour's first U.S. appearance was at the DC9 Nightclub in Washington, D.C. on 25 February, followed by stops in Philadelphia, New York City, Boston, Seattle, and Portland, before the tour concluded at The Independent in San Francisco on 1 April.
+The tour's first U.S. appearance was at the DC9 Nightclub in Washington, D.C., on 25 February, followed by stops in Philadelphia, New York City, Boston, Seattle, and Portland, before the tour concluded at The Independent in San Francisco on 1 April.
 The tour was further complicated for Field Music because the increased number of backing vocals on the album were challenging to perform and replicate live.

 After the release of the album, Field Music launched a podcast called Commontime Radio, named after the album, which was available on the audio streaming platform Spotify.

 Sales

-Commontime became the first Field Music album to reach the Top 40 in the UK Albums Chart, reaching position #36 and remaining on the chart for one week.
+Commontime became the first Field Music album to reach the Top 40 in the UK Albums Chart, reaching position No. 36 and remaining on the chart for one week.
 The album sold 3,240 copies in the UK during the first quarter of 2016.

 Critical reception

 Reviews

-The album received positive reviews, with an aggregated Metacritic rating of 79/100, which the website characterised as "generally favourable reviews".
-It made several year-end lists of the best albums of 2016, including #29 on BrooklynVegan, #35 on Mojo, and #84 on Under the Radar, and was included in The A.V.
+The album received positive reviews, with an aggregated Metacritic rating of 79 out of 100, which the website characterised as "generally favourable reviews".
+It made several year-end lists of the best albums of 2016, including No. 29 on BrooklynVegan, No. 35 on Mojo, and No. 84 on Under the Radar, and was included in The A.V.
 Club's "best music of 2016 so far" article on July 29, 2016.